-Daymar College - Nashville is located at 560 Royal Parkway, Nashville, Tennessee.
+Daymar College - Nashville is located at 750 Envious Lane, Nashville, Tennessee.
 The administrative offices are representative of today's business operations.
-The school provides well-lighted lecture rooms, computer labs, a bookstore, and a student lounge.
+The school provides well-lit classrooms, computer labs, and a student lounge.
 Each classroom and computer lab typically sits up to 20 students.
 The College's computer labs are equipped with computer hardware and software necessary for "hands on" instruction.
 The typical class size is 13 to 1.